• Please Don’t Stop the Music

 • ‘A witness to her times’: Coalition politics and queer liberty

-ACT UP London, Rich Mix, The ICA, SOAS, London, 1 - 4 May 2019
+ACT UP London, The Institute of Contemporary Art & SOAS, 1 - 4 May 2019

 Sarah Schulman is joined by Dan Glass, Travis Alabanza and queer activists in a 4-day London event reflecting on the challenges and opportunities for coalition politics and queer liberty.
 Over four days the event will explore how to harness the power of coalition politics and queer liberty, what makes them work, and what can be learned from their history to propel change in the present.